yuichiis/rindow-openblas-ffi/README.md

 ### Ubuntu
 Since rindow-matlib currently uses OpenMP, choose the OpenMP version for OpenBLAS as well.

-Using the pthread version of OpenBLAS can cause contention, making it unstable and slow.
+Using the pthread version of OpenBLAS can cause conflicts and become unstable and slow.
+This issue does not occur on Windows.

 ```shell
 $ sudo apt install libopenblas0-openmp liblapacke